 When a sick person continuously generates a vigorous chi flow, the chi flow can clear the blockage.
-When the blockage is cleared, energy that enables all his life processes to work naturally will flow harmoniously to all his cells, tissues, organs and systems to enable them to do their natural work.
+When the blockage is cleared, energy that enables all his life processes to work naturally will flow harmoniously to all his cells, tissues, organs and systems to enable him to do their natural work.
 Hence he restores good health.

 When he continues to practice chi kung that will generate a chi flow, not only the chi flow will be harmonious, it will become more vigorous.
 When the chi flow is vigorous, he has a lot of energy to carry on life wholesomely.
 Hence, he has vitality.

 As he continues to practice chi kung, he generates more energy than he needs for his living.
 The excess chi will be stored at his various dan tian or energy fields as well as in his eight wondrous meridians which act like reservoirs of energy.
 If an epidemic occurs, the excess energy will flow out to meet expedient needs, keeping him healthy while others may be sick.